 The parts of everyday life that were becoming and increasing challenges such as lifting laundry baskets or heavy sacks from the supermarket can become more manageable again by working on strength training, balance, and endurance.
 That’s important even for those in independent living or retirement communities where many day to day chores are taken care of.

 Many people of all ages do not pick up an exercise habit because they feel it will be boring, uncomfortable, or time consuming.
 Staying active as you age does not have to be any of these things.
-Whether you live at home or in a senior living facility, staying active can be a great way to enjoy simple pleasures in life and the company of others.
+Whether you live at home or in a senior living community, staying active can be a great way to enjoy simple pleasures in life and the company of others.

 Try going for a walk around your neighborhood, joining a senior yoga class or water aerobics session, gardening with friends, or working with a physical therapist or trainer once or twice a week if you are concerned about injury or strain.
 Riverwood Retirement offers both exercise classes and equipment that can be used as residents please.
 Dedicating even a small amount of time and effort will open up other areas of your life in unexpected ways!